oracle/python-oracledb/doc/src/user_guide/initialization.rst

     export DPI_DEBUG_LEVEL=64

-When your python-oracledb application is run, logging output is shown.
+When your python-oracledb application is run, logging output is shown on the terminal.

 .. _optnetfiles: